gchallen/code.metalsmith-updated/README.md

 * `modified`: set if the file has been modified since it was created.
 This implies that `created != modified`.

-metalsmith identifies files by filename and changes by hashing `file.contents`.
-Timestamps are set to `metadata.date` if it exists (for compatibility with [metalsmith-build-date](https://www.npmjs.com/package/metalsmith-build-date)), or to
+metalsmith-updated identifies files by filename and changes by hashing `file.contents`.
+Timestamps are set to `metadata.date` if it exists (for compatibility with [metalsmith-build-date](https://www.npmjs.com/package/metalsmith-build-date)), or to `new Date()` if not.

+Note that metalsmith-updated *will not* override these attributes if they already exist on any file, but will save dutifully to its comparison file.
+This can be useful for bootstrapping metalsmith-updated for existing blog posts, for example.

 ### Options